circleci/circleci-docs/jekyll/_cci2/workflows.md

 In other words,
-**all** jobs run for **all** branches unless otherwise specified, and **no** jobs run for **any** tag unless otherwise specified.
+**all** jobs run for **all** branches unless you define branch filters, and **no** jobs run for **any** tag unless you define tag filters.

 Item two above means
 that a job **must** have a `filters` `tags` section